troyshu/angellistalumnibot/readme.md

 #Notes
 Currently only supports two cities, NYC and SV (Silicon Valley), and one school, Penn.
 Implementing the methods to support other cities and schools is pretty straightforward!

 The scraper/bot is also very slow, probably because it's making so many HTTP requests.
-An improvement for the future.
+An area of improvement for the future.